tewtal/SMZ3Randomizer/WebRandomizer/ClientApp/src/resources/markdown/smz3information.md

 retain access to the game where you killed the boss, in case there are some items left to be found to complete the other game.

+A new concept of "Boss Tokens" has been introduced to count as a kill credit for entering Tourian in Super Metroid.

+Crystals, Pendants and Boss Tokens are shuffled fully between both games.
+This means that killing a Super Metroid boss can for example reward a Crystal or a Pendant, and a Link to the Past boss can reward a SM Boss Token.
+You can check what boss prize you will get by checking the in-game map in both games.
+In Super Metroid the prize icon is shown below the boss location.

 Being familiar with the regular [A Link to the Past Randomizer](https://alttpr.com/) and [Super Metroid Randomizer](https://sm.samus.link/) is a great benefit for playing this randomizer.